 Meet 'Bentley' our Comfort Dog

-Don Finlayson, Funeral Director at Lakeland Funeral & Cremation Centre, has recently expanded his staff team to include Bentley, a one year old Wheaton Terrier Poodle mix, bringing an enhanced sense of comfort and compassion to grieving families.
+Don Finlayson, Funeral Director at Lakeland Funeral & Cremation Centre, has recently expanded his staff team to include Bentley, a two year old Wheaton Terrier Poodle mix, bringing an enhanced sense of comfort and compassion to grieving families.
 The benefits of a comfort dog is becoming more and more recognized in a number of settings – including nursing care residences, child therapy groups, in fact wherever stress and anxiety runs high.
 Being comforted by a loving animal is known to provide both physical and mental benefits, and often brings a smile, a sense of relief, and a little joy despite the loss that a grieving person is experiencing.

 Lakeland staff started talking about the benefits of a comfort dog about 6 months ago, discussing what kind of dog would best suit their environment and the families they serve, how to manage the day to day routines, and where the dog would live when not at Lakeland.
 Don Finlayson, and his family were keen to be the forever home for a comfort dog, and Don took the lead on the search for the “perfect dog”.